flecsi/flecsi/doc/sphinx/src/user-guide/tracing.rst

 The performance affect of using tracing cannot be overstated.

 This is a weak scaling plot for a
-Red-Black Gauss-Seidel iterative solver of Poisson's Equation.
+Red-Black Gauss-Seidel iterator for Poisson's Equation.
-The orange squares are the weak scaling results without tracing and blue circles are with tracing.
+The blue circles are the weak scaling results without tracing and green squares are with tracing.
 Already at fifty nodes there is a 20X performance difference.
-The solution time without tracing scales as `nodes^0.7`.
+The solution time without tracing scales as :math:`\left(\texttt{nodes}\right)^{0.7}`.
 So this difference will only get worse.

 .. image:: tracing/tracing_vs_no_tracing.png

 Implementing Tracing in Your Code
 ++++++++++++++++++++++++++++++++++++

-Here is the solver loop without tracing.
+Here is the iteration loop without tracing.

 .. code-block:: c++
   :caption: Red-Black Gauss-Seidel non-blocking, no tracing